 Some products have ingredients that could raise your blood pressure.
 Tell your pharmacist what products you are using, and ask how to use them safely (especially cough-and-cold products, diet aids, or NSAIDs such as ibuprofen/naproxen).

-This medication may interfere with certain laboratory tests (including parathyroid test, protein-bound iodide test, urine catecholamine test), possibly causing false test results.
-Make sure laboratory personnel and all your doctors know you use this drug.
+This medication may interfere with certain lab tests (such as parathyroid test, protein-bound iodide test, urine catecholamine test), possibly causing false test results.
+Make sure lab personnel and all your doctors know you use this drug.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: severe drowsiness/dizziness, fainting.